 The Bahamas became completely independent in 1973 and since then, this member of the Commonwealth of Nation has kept its economy growing with tourism and international banking.
 The islands have a total area of 13 940 square kilometers and a population of 303 770 inhabitants.
 The climate is tropical marine with a hurricane season running between June and November.

-and it is located on the island of New Providence.
+The capital is Nassau and it is located on the island of New Providence.
 The official languages are English and Creole.
 People are very religious, but this does not mean that the locals are judgmental towards the liberal behavior of the visitors.

-The most popular islands for tourists are: New Providence, Grand Bahama with national parks, gardens and untouched eco-system; Abaco, the largest island; San Salvador- the island were Christopher Columbus first set his foot back in 1942 when he discovered America and few other inhabited islands including Cat Island, Exuma, Mayaguaba etc.
+The most popular islands for tourists are: New Providence, Grand Bahama with national parks, gardens and untouched eco-system; Abaco, the largest island; San Salvador- the island were Christopher Columbus first set his foot back in 1942 when he discovered America and few other inhabited islands including Cat Island, Exuma, Mayaguaba, etc.

 Every single one of us has desired a holiday in pure serenity Bahamas are tempting, heavenly, almost too beautiful to be real.
-This destination that has always been and it will certainly continue to be a trend among tourists.
+This destination has always been and it will certainly continue to be a trend among tourists.
 It is time to make your dreams come true!
 Grab the first opportunity and see where heaven on earth is hidden.
 This is the place of your perfect vacation.